 The corporate records of Youth Frontiers, Inc. (“YF”) are important assets.
 YF especially takes seriously its obligations to preserve information relating to litigation, audits and investigations.

 The law requires YF to maintain certain types of corporate records for a specified period of time.
 The information listed in the retention schedule below is intended as a guideline and may not contain all the records YF may be required to keep in the future.
 Questions regarding the retention of documents not listed in this chart should be directed to the President.

-From time to time, the President may issue a notice, known as a “legal hold,” suspending the destruction of records due to pending, threatened, or otherwise reasonable foreseeable litigation, audits, government investigations, or similar proceedings.
+From time to time, the President may issue a notice, known as a “legal hold,” suspending the destruction of records due to pending, threatened or otherwise reasonably foreseeable litigation, audits, government investigations or similar proceedings.
 No records specified in any legal hold may be destroyed, even if the scheduled destruction date has passed, until the President withdraws the legal hold in writing.

 Document destruction will be suspended immediately, upon any indication of an official investigation or when a lawsuit is filed or appears imminent.
 Destruction will be reinstated upon conclusion of the investigation.

 4. Compliance: Failure on the part of employees to follow this policy can result in possible civil and criminal sanctions against the Organization and its employees and possible disciplinary action against responsible individuals.
 The President and Board Chair will periodically review these procedures with legal counsel or the Organization’s certified public accountant to ensure that they are in compliance with new or revised regulations.